Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 - Endolymphatic sac tumor | |||

-Genetic counseling is first provided, including discussion of the medical, economic, and psychosocial implications for the patient and their bloodline relatives.
-After counseling, the patient may choose to voluntarily undergo testing, after providing informed consent.
-Additional counseling is given at the time results are reported to the patient.
-When a VHL pathogenic variant is identified in a family member, this person's biologic relatives who then test negative for the same pathogenic variant are not carriers of the trait (i.e., they are true negatives) and are not predisposed to developing VHL manifestations.
-Equally important, the children of true-negative family members are not at risk of VHL either.
-Clinical testing throughout their lifetime is therefore unnecessary.[
+Genetic counseling is provided before genetic testing.
+Such counseling includes a discussion of the medical, economic, and psychosocial implications for the patient and his/her blood relatives.
+After genetic counseling occurs, the patient may choose to proceed with genetic testing, after providing informed consent.
+Additional genetic counseling is given when results are reported to the patient.
+When a VHL pathogenic variant is identified in a family, biological relatives who test negative for this variant are not carriers of the trait (i.e., they are true negatives) and are not predisposed to VHL manifestations.
+Moreover, the children of true-negative family members are also not at risk of developing VHL.
+Clinical testing throughout their lifetimes is, therefore, unnecessary.[

 Screening guidelines have been suggested for various manifestations of VHL.
-In general, these recommendations are based on expert opinion and consensus.
-Most of these recommendations are not evidence-based.
+In general, these recommendations are based on expert opinion and consensus, but most of these recommendations are not evidence-based.
 Several VHL screening and surveillance guidelines are available.[

 Examination/Test | Condition Screened For |